arnaudj/mooc-aws-certified-solutions-architect-associate-2019-notes/Course/Databases/README.md

 [Encryption](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Overview.Encryption.html) You can encrypt your Amazon RDS DB instances and snapshots at rest by enabling the encryption option on your Amazon RDS DB instances.

 ### [RDS Multi-AZ](https://aws.amazon.com/rds/details/multi-az/)
+For disaster recovery not for scaling.

+Does auto failover to the standby upon DB maintenance, DB failure, AZ failure.

 When you provision a Multi-AZ DB Instance, Amazon RDS automatically creates a primary DB Instance and synchronously replicates the data to a standby instance in a different Availability Zone

-* it's for disaster recovery not for scaling.

 ### [RDS Read Replicas](https://aws.amazon.com/rds/details/read-replicas/)

-This feature makes it easy to elastically scale out beyond the capacity constraints of a single DB Instance for read-heavy database workloads
+For read-heavy database workloads.

 The read replica operates as a DB instance that allows only **read-only** connections

-* It's used for scaling not for disaster recovery
+* For scaling not for disaster recovery
+* Replica can be in another region
+* Replica can be multi-AZ for failover
 * You need to have automatic backups on in order to have a read replica.
 * You can have up to 5 read replicas of any DB at the time of writing.
 * Each replica has its own DNS name.
-* Replicas can become their own databases.
-* You can have a replica in a second region.
+* Replicas be promoted to master (is then an independent DB)
 * You can enable encryption on your replica even if your master is not.

 ### [DynamoDB](https://aws.amazon.com/dynamodb/)